There are many myths (widely held but false beliefs or ideas) about cicadas. Time to bust some cicada myths.

 Myth 1: Cicadas are sleeping when they are underground.

-There’s a popular Twitter and Tumblr meme that (mis)states the following “if cicadas can sleep for 17 years and then wake up only to scream and reproduce so can i”.
+There’s a popular meme that [mis]states the following “if cicadas can sleep for 17 years and then wake up only to scream and reproduce so can i”.
 The actual tweet doesn’t say “reproduce”, but I want to keep it clean.

 American periodical cicadas aren’t sleeping the entire 17 years they’re underground.
 Much of the time they’re digging tunnels and building feeding cells, tapping into roots and feeding, vying with other cicadas for space along a crowded root system, growing (they experience four phases or instars while underground), avoiding unfavorable conditions like flooding, and possibly actively avoiding predators like moles and voles.
 Yes, cicadas can sleep — or at least the insect version of sleep called torpor — but they are definitely not asleep for 17 years.